edithjimenez25/Walking-In-Paris/Checklist - Pre-Presentation.md

 ### Presentation Requirements:
 1. [ **not yet complete** ] Formal, 10-minute presentation
-2. [ **not yet complete** ] Questions you found interesting and what motivated you to answer them ** Scott: bullet point 4 below seems to imply we need at least 3, max of 4 questions **
+2. [ **not yet complete** ] Questions you found interesting and what motivated you to answer them
 3. [ **not yet complete** ] Where and how you found the data you used to answer these questions
 4. [ **not yet complete** ] The data exploration and cleanup process (accompanied by your Jupyter Notebook)
 5. [ **not yet complete** ] The analysis process (accompanied by your Jupyter Notebook)